Cybersecurity For The Stack

 Defend The Stack

 Defending the stack requires that you defend & protect every layer of the software stack.
 Let's look at cybersecurity defenses for each of those layers in this example & cover what you should implement.
+There are additional hardening measures that can be utilized, but you should be implementing these as a minimum.

-1 Browser - User requests URL https://3kill.com causing DNS lookup & Request Index Page
+1 Browser - User Hits https://3kill.com

 DNSSEC -> You should be using DNSSEC on your domain name registrar to protect against DNS poisoning / spoofing attacks.